[Solved] Discover How to Delete All Photos from Your iPhone

 Method 3: Enlist Siri's Assistance

 For those with Siri-enabled iPhones, leverage voice commands to eradicate multiple photos in a jiffy.
 Just activate Siri and instruct, "Delete [number] photos."
 Siri will ask for a deletion confirmation, and post-approval, photos will be scrapped from your phone.
 Convenient, isn't it?
+If the screen looks different on your device, compare software version, model, and account state first.

 Method 4: Clear iPhone photos via PC